lukebedrosian/lukebedrosian.github.io/_pages/about.md

 **Education and Passion:**

-Currently, I'm pursuing my degree in Aerospace Engineering with a keen focus on systems engineering principles.
+Currently, I'm pursuing my degree in Aerospace Engineering with a keen focus on space systems engineering principles.
 This passion drives me to find ingenious solutions during the early stages of space mission design.
 The challenge of crafting innovative solutions to complex problems is what fuels my academic pursuits.

 With minors in Computer Science and Mathematics, I'm constantly expanding my toolkit to enhance my problem-solving capabilities.
 This multidisciplinary approach not only broadens my horizons but also equips me with a versatile skill set to address challenges from different angles.